 A beautiful example of my MUA’s handiwork.
-Thankfully the model (another student) had resisted the trend to pluck her eyebrows to oblivion, as I think the lines in the eyebrow hairs, on the eyelids and of the eyelashes are what make this photo.
+Thankfully the model (another student) had resisted the trend to pluck her eyebrows 90s-style to oblivion, as I think the lines in the eyebrow hairs, on the eyelids and of the eyelashes are what make this photo.
 My inspiration was the iconic image that Fred Astaire’s photographer character in Funny Face produced (Dick Avery – Richard Avedon – get it?) of only Audrey Hepburn’s eyes, nose and mouth.

 6. Rockabilly, 1995

 In the year after I graduated and had access to another studio at the college where I was teaching, I experimented more and more with a technique I’d tried in my last year of my degree.
 I have no idea what to call it (or if it has a name, if it has I’ve forgotten it…), but it’s created with a flash, a slow shutter speed and light blasting out the background and seeping into the edges of the subject.

 Hair and makeup was done by MUA Hannah again, the model was the same one as in “Powder”, above.
 I’d love to explore this technique again.
 I need more lights!

 These last two images were both from my final degree show that was shown at college for our finals and then taken to the Mall Galleries when we showed in London.
 These INCREDIBLE legs belonged to the same friend who modelled in “Animal”, above – and I still maintain to this day that she’s The Owner Of The Best Legs I’ve Ever Seen In My Life (remember nothing here is Photoshopped).